 Also, community gardens can have their own rules about what crops are allowed.
 For instance, Ewing Community Gardens bars members from growing any crops tall enough to shade another member’s plot.
 It also bans all potentially invasive crops, such as castor beans, bamboo, morning glories, and mint.

 Finally, you need to consider how much attention your crops require.
 When your garden is a few blocks from your home rather than right outside the door, it’s harder to tend it every day.
 Thus, it’s a good idea to focus on low-maintenance crops that don’t need constant weeding, watering, or harvesting.
-According to The Spruce, The Creative Vegetable Gardener, and Tenth Acre Farm, good choices include:
+According to The Spruce, The Creative Vegetable Gardener, and Tenth Acre Farm, appropriate choices include:

 - Basil and other herbs